Alice Tully Hall

-Alice Tully Hall is a concert hall at the Lincoln Center for the Performing Arts in the Upper West Side neighborhood of Manhattan in New York City.
+Alice Tully Hall is a concert hall at the Lincoln Center for the Performing Arts on the Upper West Side of Manhattan in New York City.
 The hall is named for Alice Tully, a New York performer and philanthropist whose donations assisted in the construction of the hall.
 Tully Hall is located within the Juilliard Building, a Brutalist structure, which was designed by architect Pietro Belluschi.
 It was completed and subsequently opened in 1969.
 Since its opening, it has hosted numerous performances and events, including the New York Film Festival.
 Tully Hall seats 1,086 patrons.
 It is the home of the Chamber Music Society of Lincoln Center.

 As part of the Lincoln Center 65th Street Development Project, the Juilliard School and Tully Hall underwent a major renovation and expansion by architects Diller Scofidio + Renfro and FXFOWLE, which were completed in 2009.
 The building utilizes new interior materials, technologies, and updated equipment for concerts, film, theater, and dance.
 The expansion of the Juilliard building features a three-story all-glass lobby and sunken plaza beneath a new, cantilevered extension, “projecting a newly visible public identity to Broadway.”